 As I became stronger, my hunger for knowledge about many things related to personal growth and emotional resiliency intensified.
 Mindfulness, spirituality, Eastern medicine, homeopathic and functional medicine, and super-clean eating, to name a few topics, consumed me.
 To feed my ravenous appetite, I not only continued talking to friends, but I sought out other sources of inspiration and clarity as well.
 Podcasts, You Tube videos, and webinars replaced my trips to the therapist and augmented and informed my nearly daily conversations with women close to me.

 I listened and learned while running every morning, often stopping numerous times to make notes on my phone, just to be sure I wouldn’t forget the nourishing gems of wisdom I was taking into my psyche.
-I reinforced my own tribe of women with a virtual one, filled with the likes of Rob Bell, Elizabeth Gilbert, Marie Forleo, Lewis Howes, Tony Robbins, Rich Roll, Deepak Chopra, Marianne Williamson, Elizabeth DiAlto, Glennon Doyle Melton, Lisa A. Romano, Terri Cole, Danielle LaPorte, Kisma Orbovich, Nick Hansinger, J.J.
-Virgin, Andrew Weil, Mark Hyman, and of course Oprah.
+I reinforced my own tribe of women with a virtual one, filled with the likes of Rob Bell, Elizabeth Gilbert, Marie Forleo, Lewis Howes, Tony Robbins, Rich Roll, Deepak Chopra, Marianne Williamson, Elizabeth DiAlto, Glennon Doyle, Lisa A. Romano, Terri Cole, Danielle LaPorte, Kisma Orbovich, Nick Hansinger, J.J.
+Virgin, Andrew Weil, Mark Hyman, Martha Beck, and of course Shefali Tsabary.

 The title of this blog, Sistering to Sophia, actually came to me while running one morning.
 I had been listening to Rob Bell’s podcast series on the wisdom tradition, and his discussion of Sophia, goddess of wisdom, resonated with me profoundly.
 Then around the same time, Glennon Doyle Melton appeared on Lewis Howes’ podcast and she was talking to him about the word “sistering”—a construction term that describes placing one or two reinforcing support joists alongside a weaker, damaged or undersized beam in order to shore it up, thus strengthening the whole structure.
 She went on to discuss how it was a beautiful analogy of how women (and men) support and carry each other in life, thus creating strong relationships and social networks.